runepolaris/Xenodark-Bronya/README.md

-# MashuBot
+# BronyaBot
 MashuBot is an open source discord bot made in Node.js.
 This bot was made as an experiment in making a pseudo-AI bot which will be able to detect what the user want and reply with the appropriate content.

-For bot support, or suggestion, please join [Our Discord server](http://discord.gg/VcYEefZ)

-Thanks to Paiko Shi for the emotion edits!
+Thanks to Paiko Shi for the emotion edits and thanks for Aiester for providing the base codes for Bronya!

 ## Command List
-MashuBot's prefix is `mashu,` (case-insensitive) and should be included at the start of every messages if you want mashu to respond.
+MashuBot's prefix is `bronya,` (case-insensitive) and should be included at the start of every messages if you want mashu to respond.
 Some other "commands" which doesn't use the prefixes will be listed under [Special Commands](#special).

 All the commands are case-insensitive